English > Italian Independent Translator & Localization Specialist

 So, whether you are a company in need of a capable and reliable translator to help you transpose and adapt your marketing copy into fluent and captivating Italian, or a game studio seeking a passionate and proficient professional to assist you with the localization of your video game with care and craftsmanship for the Italian market, look no further.

-we will for sure count on him for future projects and a long term collaboration.”
+“Mirko delivers quality and creativity.
+We will for sure count on him for future projects and a long term collaboration.”

 Video Game Localization Company

+“Mirko is a consummate professional.
 His attention to grammar, term consistency, and excellent CAT tool skills set a very high bar.
 I look forward to contacting him again soon for continued collaboration on our project.”

-who has devoted himself to good quality.
+“Mirko is a very detail oriented professional who has devoted himself to good quality.
 Thanks a lot for all the good work!”

 Translation and Localization Company

+Mirko is a great translator\reviewer.
 Passionate, reliable, responsive, detail oriented translator, who always keeps to deadlines & delivers successful contents.
 It’s a pleasure to work with!”

 Video Game Localization Company